logo

 • Magic Number: Identifies the file as a Mach-O binary (e.g., MH_MAGIC_64 for 64-bit files).

-• CPU Type and Subtype: Specifies the architecture (like ARM64 for Apple Silicon or x86_64).
+• CPU Type and Subtype: Specifies the architecture (like ARM64 for Apple Silicon).

 • File Type: Indicates whether it's an executable, library, or object file.

-• Load Command Info: Includes how many load commands follow (ncmds) and their total size (sizeofcmds).
+• Load Command Info: Includes how many load commands follow and their total size.

 The header is small but mighty.
 It's the first thing the system reads, so if it's corrupted, the program won't even start.